pqhuy1396/UniLuebeck-QHP/README.md

 # UniLuebeck-QHP
-to install : npm install
+to install : npm install,
 to start : expo start